2025–26 Japan Rugby League One – Division 1

-The 2025–26 Japan Rugby League One – Division 1 (NTTジャパンラグビー リーグワン2025–26), known as the NTT 2025–26 Japan Rugby League One for sponsorship reasons, will be the fifth season of the Japan Rugby League One and the 22nd season in top-flight Japanese rugby.
-The season begins in December 2025 and ends in June 2026 with teams placed in the Play-offs and Relegation play-offs rounding out the season.
-The teams remained unchanged from the previous season (2024–25) as both teams in the relegation zone (Honda Heat, Urayasu D-Rocks) defeated the top two Division 2 teams over two-legs.
+The 2025–26 Japan Rugby League One – Division 1 (NTTジャパンラグビー リーグワン2025–26), known as the NTT 2025–26 Japan Rugby League One for sponsorship reasons, was the fifth season of the Japan Rugby League One (JRLO) and the 22nd season in top-flight Japanese rugby.
+The season began in December 2025 and concluded in June 2026 with teams placed in the Play-offs and Relegation play-offs rounding out the season.
+The teams remained unchanged from the previous season (2024–25) as both teams in the relegation zone (Mie Honda Heat, Urayasu D-Rocks) defeated the top two Division 2 teams over two-legs.
+Toshiba Brave Lupus were the defending champions, having won their seventh title last season 18–13 against the Kubota Spears.

+In May 2026, the two teams sitting in the relegation zone (Urayasu D-Rocks, Sagamihara DynaBoars) defeated their Division 2 opponents decisively to stay in the first division for 2026–27.

+On 7 June 2026, the Kobe Steelers defeated the Kubota Spears in the final 22–13 at the Japan National Stadium in Tokyo in front of a crowd of more than 50,000.
+It was the Steelers' third title in top-flight Japanese rugby, and their first since the inception of the JRLO in 2022.

 Format

 The format will consist of a round-robin fixture, before entering into a knockout style play-off for the final four teams.
 It featured two conferences (A, B).
 Teams in each conference played the teams in their respective conference twice (one at home, one away), and six matches against all the teams in the other conference, three being at home and three away.
 Each team played a total of sixteen seasonal fixtures, plus additional play-off matches, including relegation play-offs.